apache/pekko-management/docs/src/main/paradox/discovery/marathon.md

 to your Marathon JSON (named `ACTOR_SYSTEM_NAME`  by default) and set the value equal to the name of the configured effective name, which defaults to your applications actor system name.

-You'll also have to add a named port, by default `akkamgmthttp`, and ensure that Akka Management's HTTP interface is bound to this port.
+You'll also have to add a named port, by default `pekkomgmthttp`, and ensure that Pekko Management's HTTP interface is bound to this port.

 ## Project Info